Transportation from the Venice Cruise Port

 than a land taxi does, but it's an enjoyable alternative to a four-wheeled cab

 from the airport's water-taxi pier to the departures terminal.
-See our
+Our

-Venice Water Taxis article for more details, and
+Venice Water Taxis article has more details (and a

 To the railroad station: